-, established in its present form in September 1974, is the oldest comprehensive, province-wide, universal home care program in Canada.
-Home Care is provided to Manitobans of all ages based on assessed need and taking into account other resources available to the individual including families, community resources and other programs.
+Home care services were established in Manitoba in September 1974.
+The first of its kind, home care in Manitoba is the oldest comprehensive, province-wide, universal service in Canada.
+Home care is provided to Manitobans of all ages based on assessed need and in consideration of other resources available to the individual including families, community resources and other programs.

 Roles and Responsibilities - Manitoba Health, Healthy Living and Seniors